 Why did you create yet another calculator app?

-After switching from Android to an iPhone around iOS 14, I found the stock calculator app disappointing.
-It felt like a big step backward: “What do you mean I have to press equals to see the result?!” and “Why can’t I see the full expression or my past calculations?“
+Since switching from Android to iPhone around iOS 14, I’ve always found the stock Calculator app disappointing.
+It felt like a big step backward:

-I couldn’t find a simple calculator in the App Store that didn’t have ads, require a subscription, or wasn’t overly complicated.
+I couldn’t find a simple iOS calculator that didn’t have ads, require a subscription, or wasn’t overly complicated.
 So I decided it’d be the perfect first app…I mean, how hard could it be?
-Famous last words!! 🤣
+Famous last words!! 😂

 Do you offer a free trial?